microsoft/pxt/docs/accessibility.md

 ## Screen readers

+Screen reader access for the micro:bit MakeCode block editor was added in summer 2026.
+Users can also use screen readers with the Javascript or Python editors.

 Several screen readers are available to help to use MakeCode.
-Currently the MakeCode block editor is not accessible to screen readers, but users can use the Javascript or Python editors instead.
-Screen reader access for the micro:bit MakeCode block editor is in development, provisionally aiming for a MakeCode release in summer 2026.

 ### JAWS (Job Access With Speech) Screen Reader